BYLAWS

 Section C — Potential Endorsement and Moving to a Vote

-• If the candidate’s endorsement is approved by a 2/3rds vote of the Electoral Committee, the statement and endorsement questionnaire will be made public to the entire chapter for at least two weeks.
+If the candidate’s endorsement is approved by a two-thirds vote of Electoral Committee Members, the statement and endorsement questionnaire will be made public to the entire chapter for at least two weeks.
 After that period, Eligible Voters will be able to vote on the endorsement at the next general body meeting (according to the process in Article VI).
-It will also be made known that their endorsement was approved by the Electoral Committee.
+It will also be made known that the endorsement was approved by the Electoral Committee.

-• No less than 10% of all Eligible Voters must vote.
+No less than 10% of all Eligible Voters vote.

-• A ⅔ majority of Eligible Voters who vote endorse the candidate.
+A two-thirds majority of Eligible Voters who vote endorse the candidate.

 Section D — Rescinding an Endorsement